-The underlying premise is that by staying in learning past the age of 16, young people will gain the skills, experience and qualifications to help them build a successful working life for themselves with greater choice of career path.
+The underlying premise of RPA is that by staying in learning past the age of 16, young people will gain the skills, experience and qualifications to help them build a successful working life for themselves with greater choice of career path.
 In addition, young people will also contribute further to the economic wellbeing and skills-needs of the UK and Global economy.

 What does it mean?

 It means that young people who complete their Year 11 education will have to continue in learning until at least their 18 birthday.